 For instance, if your highest number of simultaneous visitors is 100, your pool would be 25.
 This is meant to cover all traffic situations your site sees, hence basing it off the maximum number of visitors it receives at once.

 While the rule above covers many usage instances, your business’s needs may vary.
-For instance, while we generally recommend charting hourly visitors over the previous two weeks, a seasonal business may instead be better served by charting their peak season instead.
+For instance, while we generally recommend charting hourly visitors over the previous two weeks, a seasonal business may be better served by charting their peak season instead.

 Note: Four is the minimum amount of numbers that can be in a given pool.
 Lower amounts have been found to negatively impact attribution quality.